 The purpose of this website is to provide awareness, resources, and education for students, employees, parents, and visitors concerning sexual violence - what it is; what to do if it happens; where to go for support; and much more.

 Victims or witnesses who used alcohol or drugs should not be afraid to report an assault.
 The expectation of the University of Connecticut is that all community members will advocate for the safety of others and our community.
-Accessing campus resources, including Community Standards, for victims of sexual assault must be the priority over any other consideration including minor potential violations of The Student Code.
+Accessing campus resources for victims of sexual assault must be the priority over any other consideration including minor potential violations of The Student Code.
 Please see the University’s Good Samaritan Policy.

 The University is committed to ensuring compliance with Title IX, a federal law that prohibits discrimination based on the sex (gender) of employees and students.
 The University has designated Elizabeth Conklin as the University’s Title IX Coordinator and charged her with ensuring that reports of sex discrimination, sexual harassment and sexual violence are addressed by the University.